armory/docs/content/en/docs/plugin-guide/plugin-policy-engine.md

     forceAuthentication:
       - path: /webhooks/**
         method: POST
 ```

-Note, the above configuration will force all webhook calls to provide authentication.
-If you're currently depending on unauthenticated webhook calls,
+The example configuration forces all webhook calls to provide authentication .
+If you depend on unauthenticated webhook calls,
-you will want to be more specific about the paths you would like to enable this setting for.
+be more specific about the paths you want to force authentication on.

 ## Release Notes